mangojuicejs/mangojuice/README.md

 ```
 You should already understand what is going on above, except one thing...

-**`bindCommands: this`** binds all commands from User logic to lastly created model.
-It is useful for a singleton block when only one instance of a block can be present in the app.
-So it allows you to use `User.Logic.Login` command without explicitly binding it to user's model, like we did above for `SearchResults.Logic.Search` command.
+**`nest(User.Logic).singleton()`** makes `User.Logic` logic as "singleton" in scope of your app.
+It means that all commands form the `User.Logic` will be automatically binded to the `shared.user` model.
+So, if you will want to execute the `User.Logic.Login` commands from anywhere in the app, then you will just need to execute `User.Logic.Login` instead of `User.Logic.Login().model(shared.user)`

-Without `bindCommands: this` you will have to write `User.Logic.Login().model(shared.user)` if you will want to login the user somewhere in the app, which is not as clean as just `User.Logic.Login`.
+Shared block's Logic is singleton by default.
+So, all commands from your shared block can be executed without `.model(shared)` part.

 ### Usege of shared block
 ```js